Latest update: 29-01-2023

 - Drone Durability

-Increases the overall tankyness of your drones by 5% (shield, armor and hull).
-Especially on faction drones combined with Gursitas ships this can make your drones pretty tanky.
+Increases the overall tank ability of your drones by 5% (shield, armor and hull).
+Especially on faction drones combined with Guristas ships, this can make your drones pretty tank.

 - Amarr/Caldari/Gallente/Minmatar Drone Specialization